lancedb/lancedb/README.md

 * Ecosystem integrations: Apache-Arrow, Pandas, Polars, DuckDB and more on the way.

-LanceDB's core is written in Rust 🦀 and is built using Lance, an open-source columnar format designed for performant ML workloads.
+LanceDB's core is written in Rust 🦀 and is built using <a href="https://github.com/eto-ai/lance">Lance</a>, an open-source columnar format designed for performant ML workloads.

 ## Quick Start